When Lynn Reecer first moved to Fort Wayne from Dayton Ohio as a “trailing spouse” in 1993, she was reluctant.

 I’m wearing jeans and a nice shirt, driving my own car.

-As a lifelong Fort Wayne resident and reporter, Reecer says I’ll know enough to help the potential new hire understand the benefits of living here.
+Reecer assures me that as a lifelong Fort Wayne resident and reporter I’ll know enough to help the potential new hire understand the benefits of living here.
 There’s no special training or official curriculum to be a Talent Ambassador.
 It’s more about the forms that our visitor has filled out prior to the tour.

 What better way to discover northeast Indiana than to see it for yourself?